lesibam/sneaker-x/README.md

 a little project for sneaker lovers. - Just the back end for now though.

+Technologies used.
-Technologies used. - Spring boot 2.0.2
+- Spring Boot 2.0.2
+- GitFlow : implelemented using jgitflow

 to get started.